Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs

 The potential of the trap is notably sensitive to the 780-nm beam.
 To ensure stability during evaporation, we ramp down the power of the beam at the early phase of the evaporation.
 In its absence, the resulting trap depths for both Li and Cs species become comparable, and the separation of the trap minima for the two species amounts to 4.7~$\mu$m, as shown in Fig.~\ref{fig:trapping potential}(a).
 Subsequently, evaporation is carried out by lowering the 1550-nm trap depth.
-In the final evaporation phase, we reactivate the 780-nm beam, increasing its power from 0 to 32 mW and adjusting the magnetic gradient from 3.2 G/cm to -2.7 G/cm.
-The resulting potential is depicted in Fig.\ref{fig:trapping potential}(b).
+In the final evaporation phase, we reactivate the 780-nm beam, increasing its power from 0 to 32 mW and adjusting the magnetic gradient from 3.2 to -2.7 G/cm.
+The resulting potential is depicted in Fig.~\ref{fig:trapping potential}(b).
+The inversion of the magnetic-field gradient pushes both species towards the direction of gravity, with the effect being more pronounced for Li.
+This force brings Li closer to Cs.
 This final potential yields a separation of 0.9~$\mu$m between Li and Cs.
+Lastly, Fig.~\ref{fig:trapping_params} presents the theoretical values for the trap depths and mean trapping frequencies of both Li and Cs, depicted as a function of the evaporation time.